openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 Static IP addresses are emerging as a common requirement in environments where the usage of DHCP violates corporate security guidelines.
 Additionally, many users which require static IPs also require the use of the IPI installer.
-The proposal described in this enhacement discusses the implementation of of assiging static IPs at both day 0 and day 2.
+The proposal described in this enhancement discusses the implementation of of assiging static IPs at both day 0 and day 2.

 ## Motivation